RudraPatel5435/auralynk/client/README.md

 ## TODO

-[] use tanstack queries for messages
-[] when joining a channel, user joins it 3 times
-[] Auralynk (name, channels) -> Vyenet (name, devspace) [] sub spcace in spaces for chatting, voice chat and video chat [] view members in the space
-[] user presenece (Last online)
+[] Auralynk (name, channels) -> Vyenet (name, devspace) [] sub spcace in spaces for chatting, voice chat and video chat [] user presenece (Last online)
 [] ability to change name of devspace
 [] ability to change acces_type of devspace
 [] Exalidraw Integration
 [] webrtc integration
+[-] view members in the space
+[-] use tanstack queries for messages
+[-] when joining a channel, user joins it 3 times
 [-] chatting func with previous chat when loading back [-] cache implementation
 [-] chat/ws integration